 - Advisor’s signature

-Jennifer Gillis or Kathy Corser can provide you with the account number.
-The F-2 must be faxed over to Town and Country using fax number (585) 381-1987 by the end of the business day you contact them to reserve your flight arrangements.
+Jennifer Gillis or Kathy Corser will provide you with the account number.
+The F-2 must be faxed (or scanned) over to Town and Country, fax number (585) 381-1987, by the end of the business day you contact them to reserve your flight arrangements.
 You will receive an email confirmation from Town and Country regarding your flight itinerary.
-You must then forward the email to Jennifer or Kathy and give them the signed F-2 form.
+You must forward the email to Jennifer or Kathy and give them the signed F-2 form.

 How to Get Reimbursed After Your Trip

-Step 1: After you have returned from your trip, you will need to complete a student expense report for university business (Click the F34 form link).
+- After you have returned from your trip, you will need to complete a student expense report for university business.
 After you complete the form, attach it to an email and send it to either Jennifer Gillis or Kathy Corser.

-Step 2: Once you have completed the F-34 form and emailed it, bring Jennifer Gillis or Kathy Corser your original receipts for the expenses listed on the form.
-Please tape all the small receipts you may have to an 8.5” x 11” sheet of paper by date of expenses.
+- Once you have completed the F-34 form and emailed it, bring Jennifer Gillis or Kathy Corser your original receipts for the expenses listed on the form.
+Please tape, NOT STAPLE, all the small receipts you may have to an 8.5” x 11” sheet of paper by date of expenses.

-Step 3: Jennifer Gillis or Kathy Corser will review the form and your receipts, make any necessary changes, leave the form in your mailbox for your signature and then get your advisor's signature on the form.
+- Jennifer Gillis or Kathy Corser will review the form and your receipts, make any necessary changes, leave the form in your mailbox for your signature and then get your advisor's signature on the form.
 It takes about 15 days to receive a reimbursement check once it has left the department.
-The F-34 form is easy to complete, so for straight-forward reimbursements, it is your responsibility to complete the form.
-Jennifer Gillis or Kathy Corser will help you do the form for complicated foreign travel reimbursements only.

 Example of Acceptable Receipts